 \subsection{Effect of subdominant harmonics}

 Incorporating additional physical effects in gravitational waveforms generally enhances the accuracy of source parameter estimation by breaking degeneracies between parameters.
-In particular, subdominant harmonics are crucial to break the degeneracy between inclination and distance \cite{phenomhm} and, to a lesser extent, between the polarization angle and reference phase.
+In particular, subdominant harmonics are crucial to break the degeneracy between inclination and distance \cite{phenomhm} and between the polarization angle and the reference phase.

 Distance impacts the waveform by overally scaling its amplitude.
 For the dominant mode, the inclination angle entering in the spin-2 weighted spherical harmonics ($Y_{22}$, $Y_{2-2}$) is also an overall scaling factor, therefore degenerated with the distance.
 With subdominant harmonics included, the inclination affects each individual harmonic, changing their relative contribution to the multimode waveform, thus breaking the degeneracy.
 Similarly, the polarization angle $\psi$ is an overall phase offset (multiplying the waveform $h_+ -i h_\times$ by $e^{i 2 \psi}$).
-For a waveform containing only the dominant mode, this resembles the influence of the reference phase, as it enters through the complex exponential of the $Y_{lm}$ as $e^{i m \phi}$.
-With subdominant harmonics, the reference phase affects differently each harmonic, thus breaking the degeneracy similarly to the previous case.
+For a waveform containing only the dominant mode, this resembles the influence of the reference phase, as it enters through the complex exponential of the $Y_{lm}$ as $e^{i m \phi}$ and $m=2$.
+With subdominant harmonics, the reference phase affects each harmonic differently, thus breaking the degeneracy similarly to the previous case.

 These two degeneracy breakings can be observed very prominently in Fig.~\ref{fig:22_vs_HM_AS} for the aligned-spin case.
-The measurements of distance, inclination, reference phase and polarization are much more stringent with subdominant harmonics.
-This observation aligns with the findings reported in \cite{Marsat_2021} also for LISA parameter estimation.
+The measurements of distance, inclination, reference phase and polarization angle are much more stringent with subdominant harmonics.
+This observation aligns with the findings reported in \cite{Marsat_2021} also in the context of LISA parameter estimation.